Does your current treatment option for nasal polyps only scratch the surface?

 “When I left his office and I went home, I really started feeling good and as time went on it’s been better and better and better ...
 I had no postnasal drip after the implant.
 I was breathing through my sinuses all day and I just feel good.

 Are you still living with nasal polyps?
 Consider an alternative to another sinus surgery — SINUVA is a nonsurgical treatment option that can be placed in office.
 SINUVA delivers anti-inflammatory medicine directly to the nasal polyps, providing up to 90 days of continuous relief.
 Once it’s in place, it usually can’t be felt—and you don’t need to remember to take SINUVA daily.
 SINUVA is designed to stay in your ethmoid sinus until your doctor removes it 90 days after placement or sooner.

 Intersect ENT makes information available about physicians who can provide the SINUVA Sinus Implant.
-Physicians are listed based on the proximity to the zip code that you entered.
+Physicians are listed based on the proximity to the location that you entered.
 Intersect ENT does not have any vested interest in any specific physicians, nor do we provide any recommendation, assurance, or guarantee with respect to their service.
 Intersect ENT does not endorse, recommend, certify, or make any expressed or implied warranty with respect to the credentials, qualifications, or abilities of any of these physicians.

 SINUVA Sinus Implant is a prescription steroid-releasing (mometasone furoate) implant indicated for the treatment of nasal polyps in patients 18 years or older who have had ethmoid sinus surgery.

 Do not use SINUVA if you are allergic to mometasone furoate or any ingredients of the implant.